Sayedelmahdy/Hotel-Management/README.md

 4. Ensure that your code passes all tests and does not introduce any breaking changes.

+### Acknowledgements

+Special thanks to my friend [Mohamed Abdulsayed](https://github.com/Abdulsayedd/Abdulsayedd) for their valuable contributions and collaboration on this project.
+Working together made this conversion process an enjoyable experience.

 ### Support and Contact

 For any issues, questions, or suggestions related to the project or the conversion process, feel free to contact the maintainers:

 - Sayed Elmahdy: sayed.work223@gmail.com
+- Mohamed Abdelsayed: Abdulsayedd@gmail.com

 ---